mkohler/cython_swig/README.rst

     And you can see, it repeats a lot of the information that was in adder.c

+    We will see this again in the SWIG and Cython interface files, which repeat a lot of information which is the C header file, which is C's *interface* file.

+    This is something to watch for, because as our projects gets larger, this represents more work...and more source for problems.

 Build diagram
 =============

 C header + SWIG interface ---> shared library + python glue module

+.. class:: handout

+    With SWIG, you look at the C header file, and you write a C interface file, which, has pretty much the same information as the C header file, but it is in the *SWIG* format.

+    Then the SWIG tool, and remember, this IS THE ENTIRE POINT OF SWIG, it

+    takes the C header file,
+    and the SWIG interface file, and it generates two files:

+       C source that wraps your C functions, (~4000) Python file that calls the C extension you *will build* from the C source.
+(100 lines)

 What is SWIG?
 (2 minutes)